Distance Learning Students

 This online process will guide you through the elements of registration required for you to become a St Andrews student.
 You should complete the process before your course starts where possible.

 An email will be sent to your University account with instructions on how to access the facility when it is available.
-It is important that you have created your University email account in advance as you will need this to access the online facility.
+It is important that you have created your University email account to be able to access the online facility via MySaint.

 If your course requires you to make a choice regarding certain taught modules, please discuss this with your course co-ordinator.